matthewmullin01/decodable.io/README.md

 All encoding and decoding is done locally on your machine so no data is ever sent to a server.

-We have also added support for partial decoding as it is very common to have encoded data together with plain text, a la Kubernetes secrets.
+Decodable alse supports partial decoding - where the string has a mix of encoded data together with plain text.
+One common example is Kubernetes secrets with palin text keys and encoded values.
 Give it a try - simply paste in partially encoded text and have a look at the output.

 ## Example